 For students needing to quarantine, teachers will connect with you online to provide assignments and classwork while doing school remotely.

 How you can help us stay in school:

-By now you know that one case can send us into remote learning.
 It’s important that you communicate with your campus office.
 We want to be in school, but staff are often the first to be exposed and we are unable to provide enough substitute teachers, custodial, food service or bus drivers to continue operation and quickly factors into our decisions.

 Please practice safety and good health protocol:

 - Wash hands

 - Do you have symptoms? (see doc) If you do, stay home